tsemachg/Envirotech_2025/README.md

 * `Output` - Result graphs
 * `Photos` - Folder containing photos and additional ones
 * `test_codes` - Supplimentary Arduino code for testing SD card
+* `Validation_IMS` - added after submission: folder with meteorological measurements from nearby station, contains data in CSV and a picture of the graphs for quick visualization.

 ---